aakriti-shukla/WHS-CSF/README.md

 CSF stands for California Scholarship Federation.
 It is a nonprofit organization whose mission is to recognize and encourage academic achievement and community service among students in Californa.
 Whitney CSF aims to encourage academic achievement and community service.

 ### Where to find us?
-For weekly updates, follow us at whs.csf on Instagram or sign up for the emails
+For weekly updates, follow us at whs.csf on Instagram or sign up for the emails.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for